A fresh take on risk and valuation

 Exposure to Corporates

-The applicable risk weight for corporate exposures must be reduced if a level 3 credit quality assessment from a nominated ECAI is available.
+The applicable risk weight for corporate exposures is reduced from 100% to 75% if a level 3 credit quality assessment from a nominated ECAI is available (Art.
+122-1).
 With the implementation of the Output Floor, institutions that use internal models to compute capital needs for corporate exposures will also be required to use the SA-CR, which uses external ratings to determine the creditworthiness of the corporate borrower.

 The EBA will keep an eye on the use of transitional treatment and the provision of credit assessments for corporate risks by nominated ECAIs.
 The EBA is responsible for overseeing the transitional treatment's implementation and reporting on its calibration accuracy.